 Just as data has revolutionized other industries, healthcare can benefit from thoughtful use of data.
-Along with our partners, we see many opportunities for Truveta to advance healthcare.
-Here are just a few examples.
+Along with our health provider members, we see a myriad of opportunities for Truveta to advance healthcare for the benefit of our communities.

 Variation in patient care today is enormous, with different treatments, procedures, and tests for patients with similar conditions.
 Physicians must work from their own knowledge base, lacking scalable tools informed by data.

 Truveta will provide a de-identified data platform with insights across health conditions, treatments, and outcomes so physicians can learn how to best treat patients and share this knowledge broadly, enabling them to provide better care for their communities.

 It has been said the best care in the world is somewhere, but not everywhere.
 With Truveta, health systems can have the opportunity to learn from each other.

 An at-scale, deidentified dataset can help improve health equity, particularly when it is reflective of the ethnic, socio-economic, and geographic diversity of the nation.
 The Truveta platform can help fuel understanding, leading to discovery, and better care for communities.

 The COVID-19 pandemic illustrates how quickly healthcare must move to effectively serve patients.
 Which treatments are most effective?
 Which vaccines are most effective?

 There are nearly 7,000 rare diseases affecting 30 million people in the U.S. and it is impossible for physicians to be experts on all of them.
 For many patients and families, their journey is long and winding while they seek answers.

 The Truveta platform plans to enable doctors to broaden their toolset from their personal experience of one to the experience of thousands.
 Truveta aims to reduce the diagnostic odyssey for certain rare conditions, helping inform physicians and families on the best treatment and therapies, and improving quality of life.